PengGao-cmu/iSCLM/README.md

 ### Fig. 5
 The `SHAP.py` file implements the visualization of sample SHAP values and outputs the SHAP value matrix.
 To achieve this, we have modified functions within the shap package, and it is necessary to replace the `_colors.py` and `_image.py` files in the corresponding locations within the shap package.

-### Supplementary Table 5
+### Supplementary Table 4
 Use the `STEP1.py` file to process and calculate the patch distance values, and then use the `STEP2.R` file to verify the distance values.

-### Supplementary Table 6
+### Supplementary Table 5
-Use the `Supplementary Table 6.R` file to process and calculate the cell data, output the file, and perform further verification.
+Use the `Supplementary Table 5.R` file to process and calculate the cell data, output the file, and perform further verification.